CarlDownsOracle/oci-utility-job/readme.md

         ]
     }

+Output shows **"updated":true** along with current (old) and newly assigned cipher suite for load balancer listeners that are modified.

-## Kubernetes Job Mode
+## Kubernetes Job

 #### Build the Container and Push to OCIR

 You need to be [logged into OCIR](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionslogintoocir.htm) before running this.

-    source job.build-tag-push.sh
+    source job-build-tag-push.sh

-#### Run the 'assure-lb-cipher-suite' Job
+#### Run the Job

 This YAML runs
-the job with action = 'assure-lb-cipher-suite'.
-You will need to update the YAML file with your compartment ID and target cipher suite beforehand.
+the job with action = '**assure-lb-cipher-suite**'.

+Update the YAML file with your compartment ID and target cipher suite beforehand.

-    source job.assure-lb-cipher-suite.sh
+    source job.run.sh

 #### Review Job Results

 Tail the logs that the job outputs.

-    source job.logs.sh
+    source job-tail-logs.sh

 # References